abhinavpraneeth/ui-test/README.md

 ## Steps to run the app

 1. Run `npm install`
-2. Run `ng serve` for a dev server.
+2. Run `npm start` or `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-3. Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+3. Run `npm test` or `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Further help